invertase/react-native-firebase/pages/quick-start/new-project.md

 This guide is for starting a **new** React Native app with Firebase pre-integrated.

-For pre-existing React Native projects see the [`existing projects guide`](/quick-start/existing-project)
+For pre-existing React Native projects see the [`existing projects guide`](/quick-start/existing-project).

 ## Guide

-Let's 'init' a project using the React Native CLI with the React Native Firebase project template:
+Let's initialise a project using the React Native CLI with the React Native Firebase project template:

 #### Init Project from Template